Spectral Synthesis on Varieties: Introduction

 whenever $\mu,\nu$ are in $\mathcal M_c(G)$ and $f$ is in $\mathcal C(G)$.
 Convolution makes $\mathcal M_c(G)$ a commutative topological agebra with unit, if endowed with the weak*-topology.
 On the other hand, $\mathcal C(G)$ is a topological vector module over $\mathcal M_c(G)$ with the action

 whenever $\mu$ is in $\mathcal M_c(G)$, $f$ is in $\mathcal C(G)$ and $x$ is in $G$.

 The continuous homomorphisms of $G$ into the multiplicative topological group of nonzero complex numbers are called {\it exponentials}.
-For each measure $\mu$ in $\mathcal M_c(G)$, the {\it Fourier--Laplace transform} of the measure $\mu$ is defined on the set of exponentials as
+For each measure $\mu$ in $\mathcal M_c(G)$, the {\it Fourier--Laplace transform} (shortly: {\it Fourier transform}) of the measure $\mu$ is defined on the set of exponentials as

 Here $\widecheck{m}(x)=m(-x)$.
 The mapping $\mu\mapsto \widehat{\mu}$ is one-to-one, and its image $\mathcal A(G)$ is called the {\it Fourier algebra} of $G$.
 It is easy to check that $\mathcal A(G)$ is an algebra: the mapping $\mu\mapsto \widehat{\mu}$ is a linear isomorphism, and by the identity